tyrrminal/Tardigrade-asp.net/Functional_Specification.md

 a GPA scale), or arbitrary decimal or fractional values.
 Combined with their weights, these can be used to accurately calculate term Grades when grading structures are transparent, or estimate them otherwise.

-Report cards/final grades can also be tracked agains the Enrollment, and GPAs calculated from those results.
+Report cards/final grades can also be tracked agains the Enrollment, and GPAs calculated from those results, to create a complete scholastic history across all classes/grades/years tracked in the application.

+# Business Rules

+Being a member of a Pod implicitly grants the ability to view/search data associated with that Pod, except for data related to Grades
+(including assignments and report cards), which requires an explicit Pod Role Privilege.
+Modifying data always requires an explicit privilege to be set on the user's Pod Role.
+Users can never see or modify data associated with Pods to which they are not a member.